Brent Spiner & Gail Chord Schuler in the 1990s

 For more about this with all the shows that I talk about on this page, go to my Brent Spiner & Gail in Film & TV.
 Also, visit the site OVERWHELMING CIRCUMSTANTIAL EVIDENCE FROM STAR TREK: THE NEXT GENERATION THAT BRENT SPINER & GAIL CHORD SCHULER HAD A RELATIONSHIP.

-The PASSWORD for the video below is Texas Manliness.
+The PASSWORD for the video above is Texas Manliness.

 I first started writing Brent around Sept.
 1989, about once a month, where I’d share some of my life with him and I had my address and phone at the top.
 I told him if he needed to talk to anyone to feel free to call, never expecting him to do so.
 I was sharing some of my deepest thoughts and philosophies about life with him, what I REALLY BELIEVED, not what I was SUPPOSED TO BELIEVE.
 Because I could not be myself with my husband, I chose Brent to be my soul mate pen friend.
 I told him everything, even my “mental illness”, knowing for sure that by telling him this, he would NEVER be romantically interested in me!
 So I thought.
 I did that on purpose to ensure my correspondence with him remained platonic.
 I just needed a man in my life who would be MY FRIEND, because my husband was not MY FRIEND or someone I could be totally myself with, and who I could share some thoughts and feelings that may not be accepted in the Christian community I hung around with.